-- 1. Set the child restraint system in the seating position. - 2.
-Run the lap and shoulder belt through or around the child restraint system following the instructions provided by its manufacturer.
+1. Set the child restraint system in the seating position.

+2. Run the lap and shoulder belt through or around the child restraint system following the instructions provided by its manufacturer.
 If the shoulder belt goes in front of the child's face or neck, put it behind the child restraint system.

-- 3. Insert the tongue plate into the buckle. - 4.
-Take up the slack in the lap belt. - 5.
-Pull out the seatbelt fully from the retractor to change the retractor over from the Emergency Locking Retractor (ELR) to the Automatic Locking Retractor (ALR) function.
+3. Insert the tongue plate into the buckle.

+4. Take up the slack in the lap belt.

+5. Pull out the seatbelt fully from the retractor to change the retractor over from the Emergency Locking Retractor (ELR) to the Automatic Locking Retractor (ALR) function.
 Then, allow the belt to rewind into the retractor.
-As the belt is rewinding, clicks will be heard which indicate the retractor functions as ALR. - 6.
-Before having a child sit in the child restraint system, move it back and forth to check if it is firmly secured.
-Sometimes a child restraint can be more firmly secured by pushing it down into the seat cushion and then tightening the seatbelt. - 7.
-Pull at the shoulder portion of the belt to confirm that it cannot be pulled out (ALR properly functioning).
+As the belt is rewinding, clicks will be heard which indicate the retractor functions as ALR.

+6. Before having a child sit in the child restraint system, move it back and forth to check if it is firmly secured.
+Sometimes a child restraint can be more firmly secured by pushing it down into the seat cushion and then tightening the seatbelt.

+7. Pull at the shoulder portion of the belt to confirm that it cannot be pulled out (ALR properly functioning).

-If the child restraint system requires a top strap, latch the hook onto the top strap anchor and tighten the top strap.
+If the child restraint system requires a top tether, latch the hook onto the top tether anchor and tighten the top tether.
+See the "Top tether anchorages" for additional instructions.